ppwwyyxx/wechat-dump/README.md

   If the above decryption doesn't work, you can also try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the key.
 The encryption key is not very strong.

-3. Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
+3. Copy the WeChat user resource directory `/data/data/com.tencent.mm/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`
 	+ Change `RES_DIR` in the script if the location of these directories is different on your phone.
+      For older version of wechat, the directory may be `/mnt/sdcard/tencent/MicroMsg/`
 	+ This can take a while.
-Can be faster to first archive it with `tar` with or without compression, and then copy the archive, `busybox tar` is recommended as the Android system's `tar` may choke on long paths.
+It can be faster to first archive it with `tar` with or without compression, and then copy the archive, `busybox tar` is recommended as the Android system's `tar` may choke on long paths.
 	+ In the end, we need a `resource` directory with the following subdir: `avatar,emoji,image2,sfs,video,voice2`.

 4. (Optional) Download the emoji cache from [here](https://github.com/ppwwyyxx/wechat-dump/releases/download/0.1/emoji.cache.tar.bz2)